 Andrew Zike - Coach

 Andrew is a coach that has been working with USA Baseball NTIS since 2012 and was one of the first team members to play for CBC.
 He attended Olympic High School where he was a 3-year varsity team starter and earned All-Conference honors 2 years in a row.
 Andrew is an alumnus of Western Carolina University where he recevied a Bachelor of Science degree in Sport Management along with a Minor in Marketing.
-Andrew is the Marketing Communications Director of four NTIS regions (North Atlantic, New England, Capital and Southeast), and works with the BIC Showcases organization and is Secretary of the U Deserve A Chance Foundation.
+Andrew is the Marketing Communications Director of two NTIS regions (Northeast and Southeast), and works with the BIC Showcases organization and is Secretary of the U Deserve A Chance Foundation.
 Additionally, Andrew runs his own Video Production company which specializes in Recruiting Videos (www.athletesinmotionvp.com).

 Mel Zitter - Coach